 The actor found it a moving experience and Diana also appreciated the twinkle-toed trip across the floor.
 “I’m so honored that I was able to experience it,” he said, “and I know for a fact that it was a highlight of being in the United States; it was her favorite moment.
 So I feel I made her life better; she made my life better; and I’m very sorry that she’s not here.”

 Diana went on to call the gown “the Travolta dress”.
 The star added that from his point of view Charles wasn’t very good at leading!

 Why did the man who was Tony Manero feel so close to this lofty aristocratic figure?
 Some believe there was a spiritual connection of sorts between them.
 Oh My magazine speculates that “they have something in common: they have both been victims of fame.
 According to John Travolta, it was hard for both of them to accept.
 They were always in the spotlight and had to deal with that.
 Travolta also speaks of the ‘voyeurism’ that stems from fame.”

 In 1985 Travolta’s career wasn’t in the best shape.
 He’d starred in flop movie Perfect alongside Jamie Lee Curtis and wouldn’t appear on the big screen again till 1989.
 Fortunes then revived with the Look Who’s Talking franchise, which in turn led to Pulp Fiction and Get Shorty among other hits.

-Princess Diana’s life would end in tragedy at the young age of 36.
+Princess Diana’s life would end at the young age of 36.
 Media attention played its role in the grim affair but her legacy lives on, partly through her beautiful dresses.
 Kerry Taylor Auctions are handling the sale, with an estimate of £350,000 ($453,800).
 That price is enough to give anyone a fever…!